Vivek7i/Medisave-Web-Platform/Remedi-main/README.md

 <br/>

 <hr/>
-<h1> Our Back-End :</h1>
+<h1>Back-End :</h1>
 <p>
-On the Backend part, we have created the database schema of the user and the medicine, also we have created various routes for login, registration, and donor form  filling, also we had setup nodemailer in the website to use as a mailing system these routes has been linked to the frontend of the website and hence the website works integratively.
+On the Backend part, I have created the database schema of the user and the medicine, also there I have created various routes for login, registration, and donor form  filling.
+Also I have used proper authentication for the users so that all the users get the secure and friendly experience
 <br/>
-  We have also enabled the data extraction through picture of medicine using Open-CV.

 </p>
 <br/>